 Many people do save their decorations to be used for years.
 However, some decorations just aren't meant to last, or are used once and thrown out anyway.
 Paper streamers, fake spider webs, flimsy cut-outs and inflatable yard decorations are often difficult to save if they fall apart.
 If you have plastic decorations that have broken, see if they can be recycled and dispose of them properly.

 Plastic pumpkins are one of the most popular containers for carrying candy.
 However, they seem to be made thinner and flimsier each year, making them less durable.
 Rather than a cheap plastic pail that will potentially break after one night, consider going for a heavy-duty cloth bag or choosing another sturdy material that can be used for years to come.
 Kids might even enjoy decorating their bag to make it their own.

 A lot of Halloween supplies – and supplies for other holidays – simply aren't meant to last.
 It may make cleaning up more convenient, but disposable décor, wrappers and costumes can create a lot of waste.
 Spending a little more money now on something that will last for years will save you a lot in the long run.
 Just imagine how expensive holidays would be if you had to buy all your festive supplies brand new each year!

 Make Halloween Sweet For A Local Child

 Around any kid-focused holiday, it's good to be reminded that not every kid just gets to be a kid on Halloween.
-Many children facing life-threatening medical conditions may be undergoing treatment that keeps them from enjoying the same carefree day that other kids get to have.
+Many children facing critical illnesses may be undergoing treatment that keeps them from enjoying the same carefree day that other kids get to have.
 Luckily, organizations like Make-A-Wish are there to help give these kids something to look forward to.